-The Centers for Disease Control and Prevention reports that in the last 10 years, 336,000 people died from the flu in the United States.
-Furthermore, the CDC estimates between 70% and 85% of seasonal flu-related deaths occur in people 65 and older.
+The Centers for Disease Control and Prevention reports that in the last 10 years, 347,000 people died from the flu in the United States.
+It’s estimated that between 70% and 85% of flu-related deaths occur in people 65 and older.
 Between 50% and 70% of hospitalizations for flu are for people 65 and older.

 Influenza shares symptoms with the common cold.
-Both illnesses often include a cough, sore throat and a runny nose.
-The flu can be much more severe, however, particularly with those over 65.
+Both illnesses often include a cough, sore throat and runny nose.
+The flu can be much more severe than colds, particularly among those ages 65 and older.

 While the flu varies in severity, the CDC lists the following symptoms:

 - Vomiting and diarrhea, though this is more common in children than adults

 The good news is that the influenza vaccine reduces your likelihood of getting the flu.
 Even if you do get sick, getting vaccinated can help lessen the severity of your illness.
 The vaccine reduces the risk of flu-related hospitalization for people of all ages.
 For people with chronic health conditions, it’s an especially important preventive tool.

 Seniors at greatest risk

 Seniors are at a higher risk for flu-related complications.
 They should prioritize getting vaccinated to stay safe and healthy.